iconify/website/docs/libraries/tools/icon/cleanup.md

 - `[func]checkBadTags()` checks icon for bad tags.
 - `[func]removeBadAttributes()` removes bad attributes.

 If you want to, you can run functions listed above, in order listed above.
 It will be identical to running `[func]cleanupSVG()`.
-All functions are asynchronous.

 ## Optimisation